-- Sprinkler/Emitter spacing will be determined considering the irrigation requirements, hydraulic characteristics of the soil and device, and water quality with its effect on plant growth, sidewalks, buildings, and public access areas. - All pop-up spray head bodies in turf areas shall be no less than 6 inches in height for St. Augustine,
+1. Sprinkler/Emitter spacing will be determined considering the irrigation requirements, hydraulic characteristics of the soil and device, and water quality with its effect on plant growth, sidewalks, buildings, and public access areas.

-- Zoysia and Bahia and no less than 4 inches in height for Bermuda, Centapede and Seashore Paspalum. - Sprinklers should be located in all corners and on the perimeter of each irrigated zone area for a matched precipitation rate objective. - Single row head spacing should only occur when an additional row will cause saturated soils at the toe of a slope or other inefficiencies. - All heads shall not exceed 50 percent of manufacturer's specified diameters of coverage. - Water conservation will be emphasized by minimizing irrigation of nonvegetated areas. - Microirrigation systems should be designed using the Emission Uniformity concept.
-Space microirrigation emitters to wet 100 percent of the root zone in turf areas and 50 percent of the root zone for shrubs and trees. - Microirrigation or low volume heads shall be required in all areas less than 4 feet in either direction. - All microirrigation zones shall have adequate filtration installed at the zone valve or at the point where the drip tubing is attached to PVC pipe to protect the emission devices from contamination from a PD main or lateral break. - Each plant shall have an adequate number and size (gph) of microirrigation devices, properly placed, to meet the plant water requirements for no rainfall. - F. Pipelines.
-Pipelines will be sized to limit pressure variations so that the working pressure at all points in the irrigation system will be in the range required for uniform water application.
-Velocities will be kept to 5 feet (1524 mm) per second.
+- 2. All pop-up spray head bodies in turf areas shall be no less than 6 inches in height for St. Augustine, Zoysia and Bahia and no less than 4 inches in height for Bermuda, Centapede and Seashore Paspalum. - 3.
+Sprinklers should be located in all corners and on the perimeter of each irrigated zone area for a matched precipitation rate objective. - 4.
+Single row head spacing should only occur when an additional row will cause saturated soils at the toe of a slope or other inefficiencies. - 5.
+All heads shall not exceed 50 percent of manufacturer's specified diameters of coverage. - 6.
+Water conservation will be emphasized by minimizing irrigation of nonvegetated areas. - 7.
+Microirrigation systems should be designed using the Emission Uniformity concept.
+Space microirrigation emitters to wet 100 percent of the root zone in turf areas and 50 percent of the root zone for shrubs and trees. - 8.
+Microirrigation or low-volume heads shall be required in all areas less than 4 feet in either direction. - 9.
+All microirrigation zones shall have adequate filtration installed at the zone valve or at the point where the drip tubing is attached to PVC pipe to protect the emission devices from contamination from a PD main or lateral break. - 10.
+Each plant shall have an adequate number and size (gph) of microirrigation devices, properly placed, to meet the plant water requirements for no rainfall.